Testicular microlithiasis (TM) is a relatively common condition that represents the deposition of multiple tiny calcifications throughout both testes.

 Testicular microlithiasis is seen in up to 0.6% of patients undergoing scrotal ultrasound.
-Although testicular microlithiasis is present in about 50% of men with a germ cell tumour, it is very common in patients without cancer, and a direct relationship between the two is contentious.
+Some reports suggest that it may present in up to 5.6% of the general population between 17 and 35 years of age 3.
+Although testicular microlithiasis is present in ~50% of men with a germ cell tumour, it is very common in patients without cancer, and a direct relationship between the two has been debated.

-Testicular microlithiasis per se is asymptomatic, and is usually found incidentally when the scrotal content is examined with ultrasound, or found in association with symptomatic associated conditions.
+Testicular microlithiasis per se is asymptomatic and is usually found incidentally when the scrotal content is examined with ultrasound, or found in association with symptomatic conditions.

 Known associations include: